pubstatsg/pubg-rb/README.md

 ## Usage

 ### -CLIENT
-Set up a client to talk to the PUBG API
+Set up a client to talk to the PUBG API.

 ```
 @pubg = PUBG::Client.new("api_key", "platform_region")